 - Take a light course schedule.

 - Calm down and chill out, don’t panic.
-The e-portfolio is not a caustic deadly agent.
-You will survive.

 - Be active in the classroom.
 Don't sit in the back of the class and "veg" out.